Managing an ecommerce operation is a tremendous undertaking.

 “About a year and a half after building out our business, we figured it was time to optimise some of our processes, including returns.
 The ability to work with one of the co-founders of ShipBob to launch a new, custom returns process was awesome.

 Returns were taking a lot of time and resources to process on our end, but ShipBob was super helpful and critical in creating a solution for us.”

 ShipBob partners with Ecommerce Operations Managers to help support their logistics operations and team.
 Here is what our customers have to say about working with ShipBob:

-“Now we’re at ShipBob two fulfillment centers, and being able to have the analytics and see how everything is working together has been extremely helpful for me on the operations end.
+“Now we’re at ShipBob two fulfilment centres, and being able to have the analytics and see how everything is working together has been extremely helpful for me on the operations end.
 Even though we’ve grown, I haven’t spent more time on the business from an operations standpoint.”

 Dana Varrone, Director of Operations at Organic Olivia.

 Marc Fontanetta is the Director of Operations at BAKblade, a long-term ShipBob partner.
-In the time they have used ShipBob for fulfillment, BAKblade has grown exponentially.
-Recently, BAKblade expanded into ShipBob’s Canadian fulfillment center in order to better serve their Canadian customers by offering more affordable shipping and faster transit times.
+In the time they have used ShipBob for fulfilment, BAKblade has grown exponentially.
+Recently, BAKblade expanded into ShipBob’s Canadian fulfilment centre in order to better serve their Canadian customers by offering more affordable shipping and faster transit times.